saythe17/nerfstudio/docs/index.md

 <br/>

-Nerfstudio provides a simple API that allows for a simplified end-to-end process of creating, training, and testing NeRFs.
+Nerfstudio provides a simple API that allows for a simplified end-to-end process of creating, training, and visualizing NeRFs.
-The library supports a **more interpretable implementation of NeRFs by modularizing each component.**
+The library supports an **interpretable implementation of NeRFs by modularizing each component.**
-With more modular NeRFs, we hope to create a more user-friendly experience in exploring the technology.
+With modular NeRF components, we hope to create a user-friendly experience in exploring the technology.

-This is a contributor-friendly repo with the goal of building a community where users can more easily build upon each other's contributions.
+Nerfstudio is a contributor-friendly repo with the goal of building a community where users can easily build upon each other's contributions.

-Nerfstudio initially launched as an opensource project by Berkeley students in [KAIR lab](https://people.eecs.berkeley.edu/~kanazawa/index.html#kair) at [Berkeley AI Research (BAIR)](https://bair.berkeley.edu/) in October 2022 as a part of a research project ([paper](https://arxiv.org/abs/2302.04264)).
-It is currently developed by Berkeley students and community contributors.
+It's as simple as plug and play with nerfstudio!

-We are committed to providing learning resources to help you understand the basics of (if you're just getting started), and keep up-to-date with (if you're a seasoned veteran) all things NeRF.
+On top of our API, we are committed to providing learning resources to help you understand the basics of (if you're just getting started), and keep up-to-date with (if you're a seasoned veteran) all things NeRF.
 As researchers, we know just how hard it is to get onboarded with this next-gen technology.
 So we're here to help with tutorials, documentation, and more!

-Have feature requests?
+Finally, have feature requests?
 Want to add your brand-spankin'-new NeRF model?
 Have a new dataset? **We welcome [contributions](reference/contributing)!**
 Please do not hesitate to reach out to the nerfstudio team with any questions via [Discord](https://discord.gg/uMbNqcraFc).

-Have feedback?
-We'd love for you to fill out our [Nerfstudio Feedback Form](https://forms.gle/sqN5phJN7LfQVwnP9) if you want to let us know who you are, why you are interested in Nerfstudio, or provide any feedback!

 We hope nerfstudio enables you to build faster 🔨 learn together 📚 and contribute to our NeRF community 💖.